whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 ## Working
 1. Things that are not listed in Issues
-2. HDMI with sound and VGA (recognized as DP by macOS) work.
+2. HDMI with sound and VGA (recognized as DP in macOS) work.

 ## Things to consider
 1. The SD card reader cannot read any cards.
 Refer to [this guide](https://github.com/ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/wiki/2.0-Setup-SD-Card-Reader) to use it through VMWare.